Stakely/rsig/README.md

 In all cases, the loader walks `keystore_path` and imports every key definition it finds.
 **Only BLS validator keys are supported.**

+---

+## CI/CD

+This repository uses GitHub Actions for continuous integration and deployment.
+See [`.github/workflows/README.md`](.github/workflows/README.md) for details on:

+- Workflow triggers and job structure
+- Required secrets and variables
+- Docker image tagging conventions